microsoft/PowerPlatformConnectors/independent-publisher-connectors/AzureADApplications/Readme.md

 ## Frequently Asked Questions
 ### Why have you not added the other application endpoints?
 My intent here was to write flows that would look for application registrations with soon to be expiring client secrets.
 If you would like see other endpoints added, let me know or submit changes to this connector via guthub.

-### How to I create a client ID and secret?
-Register an application in Azure AD and grant it delegated Application.Read.All access to the Microsoft Graph Service (https://docs.microsoft.com/en-us/graph/api/resources/application?view=graph-rest-1.0).

 ## Deployment Instructions
 Create a new application registration in Azure AD and enable API access to the Microsoft Graph with Application.Read.All for Delegated permissions.